-In addition to a pencil and pen, you may bring an approved calculator, a ruler, and a protractor into the exam room.
-You are not allowed to bring in print materials, including papers, notes, or books, and you are not allowed to bring in electronic devices, including audio players, cellphones, headphones, or other devices.
+In addition to an HB pencil, pen, eraser, and highlighter, you may bring an approved graphing calculator, a ruler, and a protractor into the exam room.
+You are not allowed to bring in print materials, including papers, notes, books, or blank paper for rough work, and you are not allowed to bring in electronic devices, including audio players, cellphones, headphones, wearable electronics, or other devices.

-If I look at a cellphone during a diploma exam, will my exam results be disqualified?
+If I look at a cellphone during a diploma exam, will my exam results be disallowed?
 Cellphones are not permitted in the exam room.
 If you are in possession of a cellphone, even if it is turned off, or any other unauthorized materials, your diploma exam results could be invalidated.